aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 The partial derivative is taken along an isentropic path as the adiabatic expansion within the vessel is isentropic (not because the valve is isentropic).

-We can write the mass flow through the nozzle in terms of the theoretical, frictionless, mass velocity *G*, the discharge coefficient $c_D$, and the flow area *A*.
+We can write the mass flow through the nozzle in terms of the theoretical, friction less, mass velocity *G*, the discharge coefficient $c_D$, and the flow area *A*.

 $$
 w = c_D A G